oapicf/pinterest-sdk/clients/android/generated/docs/LeadAdsApi.md

 Create lead ads subscription

-Create a lead ads webhook subscription. - Only requests for the OWNER or ADMIN of the ad_account will be allowed. - Advertisers can set up multiple integrations using ad_account_id + lead_form_id but only one integration per unique records.  &lt;strong&gt;This endpoint is currently in beta and not available to all apps. &lt;a href&#x3D;&#39;/docs/new/about-beta-access/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt;
+Create a lead ads webhook subscription.
+Subscriptions allow Pinterest to deliver lead data from Ads Manager directly to the subscriber.
+Subscriptions can exist for a specific lead form or at ad account level. - Only requests for the OWNER or ADMIN of the ad_account will be allowed. - Advertisers can set up multiple integrations using ad_account_id + lead_form_id but only one integration per unique records. - For data security, egress lead data is encrypted with AES-256-GCM.  &lt;strong&gt;This endpoint is currently in beta and not available to all apps. &lt;a href&#x3D;&#39;/docs/getting-started/beta-and-advanced-access/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt;

 ### Example